For Grant Recipients|

 Expenses of U.S. Government (USG)-Supported Partners

 You are not allowed to use the PEER grant funds you have received to cover the expenses of your U.S. partner or other people from other countries who were not listed in your approved PEER proposal unless you receive my specific, written approval.
 If you wish to host your U.S. partner (for example, to teach a training course or speak at a workshop), your partner’s expenses should generally be covered by his or her existing U.S. government agency funding.
 If that award budget does not already include approved funds for such travel, your partner should contact the program director who manages his or her grant to ask about obtaining an international supplement.
 Information on supplements for NSF-funded researchers may be found here.
 In exceptional cases where your U.S. partner cannot obtain other funds and he or she must provide urgently needed training to you and your project team, your NAS grant manager may be able to approve your request to use PEER funds only to cover your U.S. partner’s travel and living expenses while in your country.
 No salary costs or honoraria for U.S. partners can be covered.
 Please contact your grant manager to discuss this issue if you need to request approval for covering the travel costs of U.S. partners.
+(Note: please see the Supplemental Funding Opportunities link above for an opportunity to request separate funds to cover the travel and living expenses of your U.S. partner in 2018.
+This supplement opportunity has an application deadline of November 17, 2017.)

 With the exception of when you might receive free or reduced-cost goods or services from USAID's partner organization Planet NI, any time you buy a piece of equipment or a service that costs more than $5,000, the terms of your PEER grant agreement require that you must get bids from three vendors.
 Records of these bids must be kept in your grant files along with a note on reasons for the final selection to show that the vendor offering the best overall value was selected.
 Certainly, the vendor offering the equipment or service at the lowest price should receive first consideration, but other factors may also be taken into account, such as delivery time, ability of the vendor to provide repairs and maintenance on the equipment, and past experience (good or bad) that your institution has with this vendor.
 If you need advice on the bid process, please contact us at firstname.lastname@example.org.
 In addition, please note that you are no longer required to buy only from U.S. vendors.
 You may buy equipment, other goods, and services from any country that is not under a U.S. or international embargo.
 Again, please contact us with questions.